I’m a fan of Noah Kagan because he’s repeatedly proven that he has a solid marketing plan for launching businesses.

 Number one, have something people want.
 How do you know they want it?
 My simple rule is you have to be able to have 3 customers in 48 hours.

-Noah typically uses this playbook for helping people launch new businesses, but it can apply to anything you want to launch into the world.
+Noah typically uses this marketing plan for helping people launch new businesses, but it can apply to anything you want to launch into the world.

 The whole thing starts with getting real live market feedback.